Rod Brind'Amour: Coaching career

 On June 7, 2011, Brind'Amour was introduced by the Carolina Hurricanes as their assistant coach and development coach, retaining his role in developing the franchise's forwards while also spending time behind the bench in the NHL.

 Brind'Amour represented the Hurricanes in a ceremony before the Charlotte Checkers' first home game as Carolina's new American Hockey League (AHL) affiliate.

 On May 8, 2018, Brind'Amour was hired as the Hurricanes' head coach.
 In his first season as head coach, Brind'Amour guided the team to its first playoff berth in a decade, leading them to the Eastern Conference finals where they were swept by the Boston Bruins.

 On April 26, 2021, Brind'Amour became the first head coach in Hurricanes history to lead the team to the playoffs in three consecutive seasons.
 On June 17, Brind'Amour agreed to a three-year contract extension with the Hurricanes.
 That same day, Brind'Amour was awarded the Jack Adams Award, given annually to the NHL's coach of the year.

+On December 28, 2024, Brind'Amour became the fastest coach to 300 wins in NHL history, achieving the mark in 488 games, eight games faster than Bruce Boudreau.
+Brind'Amour and Boudreau are the only NHL coaches to achieve 300 wins in less than 500 games.

 Personal life

-Brind'Amour was married to Kelle Sullivan Gardner, previously named Kelly Sue Gardner, with whom he had three children.
+Brind'Amour was married to Kelle Sullivan Gardner, with whom he had three children.
 The couple divorced in 2004.

 On July 10, 2010, Brind'Amour married Amy Biedenbach, the daughter of former North Carolina State University basketball standout and former UNC Asheville men's basketball coach, Eddie Biedenbach.
 The couple have one son together.

-Brind'Amour's oldest son, Skyler, was drafted by the Edmonton Oilers 177th overall in the 2017 NHL Entry Draft.
+Brind'Amour's oldest son, Skyler, was drafted by the Edmonton Oilers 177th overall in the 2017 NHL entry draft, and is a member of the Carolina Hurricanes organization.